testpress/react-native-tpstreams/README.md

 - `enableDownload`: (Optional) Whether to enable download functionality for the video.
 When set to true, the player will show a download button.
 Default is false.

+- `downloadMetadata`: (Optional) Custom metadata to attach to downloads.
+Accepts an object with string key-value pairs.
+This metadata is stored with the download and can be retrieved later.
+Default is undefined.

 ---

 ## Downloads